“Cash is king, but digital is divine.” -- The Reserve Bank of India

 Despite the increasing internet penetration, cash is the preferred mode of payment in rural and semi-urban India.
 A few major challenges responsible for this are:

 Customers in these areas primarily rely on regional banks and co-operatives for their financial needs.
 Fintechs can partner with such entities to revamp their current legacy infrastructure to support digital payment technologies.
 This collaboration is key for fintechs to build trust with the local communities.
-With their in-depth knowledge of the local customer base, these banks can in turn help fintechs, to educate users about digital payments and aid fintechs acquire new customers.
+With their in-depth knowledge of the local customer base, these banks can in turn help fintechs, to educate users about digital payments and aid them in customer acquisition.
 Co-operatives can also facilitate merchant onboarding initiatives to improve digital payment acceptance in such areas.
 Offline solutions like dynamic PIN, QR code payments can also help address authentication challenges in areas with poor connectivity.

 The RBI is focussed on enabling the payments ecosystem and infrastructure, and is putting in place forward-looking regulations.
 Setting up of a regulatory sandbox for fintechs, and Self-Regulatory Organisation (SRO) for payment systems, are some of the key measures by RBI to improve security & customer protection.
 Having proven their potential to reshape the financial landscape, fintechs will play a critical role in achieving RBI's goal of 'Empowering exceptional e-payment experiences'.